More paramilitary forces being deployed in Delhi after violence during farmers' tractor rally | Law-Order

 In the wake of farmers' tractor rally turning violent, the Centre on Tuesday decided to deploy additional paramilitary troops in Delhi to restore peace and maintain law and order, officials said.

-The decision was taken at a high-level meeting chaired by Union Home Minister Amit Shah and attended by Union Home Secretary Ajay Bhalla, Delhi Police Commissioner S N Shrivastava among others.
+The decision to deploy additional paramilitary personnel was taken at a high-level meeting chaired by Union Home Minister Amit Shah and attended by Union Home Secretary Ajay Bhalla, Delhi Police Commissioner S N Shrivastava among others.

+Shah is also understood to have directed the Delhi Police to identify and take action against those involved the in violence.

 Additional paramilitary troops will be brought in for deployment in sensitive places in Delhi, a home ministry official said.

-Around 4,500 paramilitary personnel were already deployed for law and order duties before the Republic Day.
+Around 4,500 paramilitary personnel were already deployed for law and order duties ahead of Republic Day.

 Earlier in the day, the Home Ministry decided to temporarily suspend the internet in parts of Delhi like Singhu, Ghazipur, Tikri, Mukarba Chowk and Nangloi and their adjoining areas for 12 hours from Tuesday noon.